 Here you’ll find reviews of the best online streaming apps.
 They allow you to watch your favorite TV shows, movies, documentaries, or news broadcasts whenever and wherever you choose (everywhere you have internet access).

 Some of the descriptions below mention specific titles that are available on these platforms.
-These TV shows and movies are available at the time this article was written, but they may become unavailable at some point in the future.
+These TV series and movies are available at the time this article was written, but they may become unavailable at some point in the future.

 - Best Overall: Tubi